flipflopapp/practice-koa-es7-babel/readme.md

 return better error values.

 The time taken to complete this project was about 8 hours.
-It is the first time I am building something with babel and async/await.
+It is the first time I am building something from scratch with babel and async/await.

 # Setup